mvyskocil/pyckle/README.md

    https://github.com/jsonpickle/jsonpickle/issues/5#issuecomment-1393109

 ## TODO
-* remove the recursive calls of self.visit and use ast.walk instead
 * add caching
 * use better serialization than pprint
 * support comments inside documents - for writting (?)